Education (EDUC)

 Restrictions: Enrollment is limited to students with a major in Elementary Education.

-This course prepares future elementary teachers, mid-level, and secondary English Language Arts (ELA) teachers to teach reading, writing, speaking, listening, media literacy, and literature in the intermediate grades, 4th-8th grade.
+This course prepares future elementary teachers to teach reading, writing, speaking, listening, and media literacy, literature, and informational texts.
 This course will address the 5 pillars of reading with an emphasis on fluency, vocabulary, and comprehension.
-Participant will learn about English language arts, motivation, digital literacies, media literacies, critical literacies, culturally sustaining pedagogy, dyslexia, other disabilities that affect reading, and emerging bi-lingual literacy learners.
-Participants demonstrate their understanding and ability to teach 4th-8th grade literacy lessons in a field experience during which they will apply their learning to conduct assessments, plan lessons, deliver instruction, and engage in reflection.
-Acceptance into the Elementary Education or Secondary ELA Education program required prior to enrollment in this course.
+Participants will learn about digital literacies, media literacies, critical literacies, culturally relevant pedagogy, dyslexia, other disabilities that affect reading, and English Language/Multi-Lingual literacy learners.
+Participants demonstrate their understanding and ability to teach elementary literacy lessons in a field experience during which they will apply their learning to conduct assessments, plan lessons, deliver instruction, and engage in reflection.

 EDUC 352 Teaching Reading in the Middle/Secondary Classroom (1-2 Credits)